talron23/NodeJS_query_ElasticSearch/README.md

 #### GitHub Workflow Setup
 We have implemented continuous integration (CI) for our Node.js Express API using GitHub Actions.
 The CI process includes linting and running tests automatically whenever changes are pushed to the main branch.
 The GitHub workflow is triggered on each push to the main branch.
 It sets up a Node.js environment, installs dependencies, lints the code using ESLint, and runs tests using Mocha.
 The environment variables ELASTIC_USERNAME and ELASTIC_PASSWORD are securely provided using GitHub Secrets.
-You can deploy the Secrets at the GitHub reposirtoy settings -> Secrets and Variables:
+You can deploy the Secrets at the GitHub repository settings -> Secrets and Variables:

 ![image](https://github.com/talron23/NodeJS_query_ElasticSearch/assets/108025960/06d69284-f4f3-47bf-8d86-253cfe186f64)